kurtbuilds/ormlite/README.md

 ### Raw Query

 You can fall back to raw queries if the ORM methods don't work for you.
-You can include handwritten strings, or if you want a query builder that you have full control over, you can use [`sqlmo`](https://github.com/kurtbuilds/sqlmo), the engine which powers `ormlite`'s query builder (& migration auto-generation).
+You can include handwritten strings, or if you want a lower-level query builder, you can use [`sqlmo`](https://github.com/kurtbuilds/sqlmo), the underlying engine that powers `ormlite`'s query builder & migration auto-generation.

 ```rust
 async fn model_query_example() {